Imageomics/LatLonCover/README.md

 "The AGRICULTURAL CATEGORIES are based on data from the Farm Service Agency (FSA) Common Land Unit (CLU) Program.
 Thus, all crop specific categories are determined by the FSA CLU/578 Program which offers detailed documentation at the following website: https://www.fsa.usda.gov/programs-and-services/laws-and-regulations/handbooks/index. " [4]

+"As for the NON-AGRICULTURAL CATEGORIES in the CDL, we sample non-ag training and validation from the USGS National Land Cover Database (NLCD).
+The NLCD legend with category definitions is available at: https://www.mrlc.gov/data/legends/national-land-cover-database-2016-nlcd2016-legend.
+In the CDL we have added 100 to their code numbers (i.e. NLCD code 11 "Open Water" is code 111 in the CDL).
+The NLCD Cultivated Crops category is ignored for CDL purposes.
+We have also made the decision to merge NLCD "Grassland/Herbaceous" and NLCD "Pasture/Hay" into a single CDL category called "Grassland/Pasture" (CDL code 176)."
+[4]

 TODO: add lookup table for group codes

 ### References